 But where did ISIS come from?
 What does it control?
 And how does it govern?
 CNN explains.

 The group began in 2004 as al Qaeda in Iraq, before rebranding as ISIS two years later.
-It was an ally of -- and had similarities with -- Osama bin Laden’s al Qaeda: both were radical anti-Western militant groups devoted to establishing an independent Islamic state in the region.
+It was an ally of – and had similarities with – Osama bin Laden’s al Qaeda: both were radical anti-Western militant groups devoted to establishing an independent Islamic state in the region.

 But ISIS – unlike al Qaeda, which disowned the group in early 2014 – has proven to be more brutal and more effective at controlling territory it has seized.

 ISIS put governing structures in place to rule the territories it conquers once the dust settles on the battlefield.
 From the cabinet and the governors to the financial and legislative bodies, ISIS’ bureaucratic hierarchy looks a lot like those of some of the Western countries whose values it rejects – if you take away the democracy and add in a council to consider who should be beheaded.

 Oil and land: What ISIS controls